waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   4. Use Ember to sweep Sprout Tower (Flash HM).
   5. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.

-## Current Area: Violet City
+## Current Area: VioletKylesHouse
 - **Objectives:**
-  - Explore Violet City to find the Onix trade house and Sprout Tower.
+  - Talk to Pokefan M and Youngster to identify the Onix trader.
 (Current Focus)
   - Locate and catch Bellsprout on Route 31 (Start Turn: 959).

 ## Completed Areas
 - **Route 30:** Defeated Joey, Mikey, Don.
 Path to Route 31 is clear.
 - **Route 31:** Caught GNEISS (Geodude) in Dark Cave.
 Defeated Wade.
 - **Violet City:** Arrived and healed at Pokecenter.
+Entered a house at (21, 29).

 ## Battle and Pokemon Information
 ### Observed Movesets